 After this nature break we drove to Tampa, a vibrant city on Florida’s West Coast.
 We spent Saturday night out in Ybor City, Tampa’s historic Latin quarter.
 Colorful 7th Ave is lined with lively restaurants and open-air bars.
 The oldest restaurant on the block – and by extension, in the whole state – is Colombia, founded in 1905 as a Cuban coffee and sandwich bar.
 Over the years the menu was expanded with a mix of Spanish and Carribean dishes, but the restaurant is still being operated by the same family.

 I started to understand why many Americans choose to retire in Florida.
 T-shirt weather on an early February night!
 We made the most of this lovely weather by dancing the night away in one of 7th Ave’s outdoor bars.

-On Sunday we were planning to explore the West Coast.
+On Sunday we planned to explore the West Coast.
 Fort De Soto Park is home to one of the best beaches of the nation, according to Dr. Beach.
-The park is entirely accessible by car, after paying toll to a man in Hawaiian shirts.
-Apparently this is a thing in Florida, because the next toll operator was wearing the exact same shirt.
-It was no weather to kayak nor to lie on the beach, so we went for option C: biking from beach to beach along the seven-mile paved trail.
-I have never seen a beach as white as Fort De Soto’s North Beach.
+The park is entirely accessible by car, after paying toll to an employee in Hawaiian shirts.
+Apparently this was not a random wardrobe choice, as the next toll operator was wearing the exact same shirt.
+The weather did not allow for kayaking or sunbathing, so we went for option C: biking from beach to beach along the seven-mile paved trail.

 By the time we turned in our bikes, rain was pouring down into these white sandy beaches.
 Luckily we had the perfect excuse to hide inside all afternoon: the Super Bowl!
 We drove back to Orlando and spent the rest of the day surrounded by televisions, beers and wings.
-I’m saving that beachday for the Florida sequel in March!
+I’m saving that beachday for my Florida sequel planned in March.